At the end of the cold war a new bottled water brand named Aquafina rolled off a production line in Wichita, Kansas in 1994.

 By 2011, all three adventurous offshoots had come and gone - fantastic voyages for Aquafina, but likely better left as short-lived footnotes in the brand’s history rather than long-term product pillars.

-As Aquafina reached stratospheric heights through the 2000s, a swelling undercurrent of criticism also bubbled up in its wake.
+As Aquafina reached its peak popularity through the 2000s, a swelling undercurrent of criticism started to seep in.

 Environmental groups in particular took aim at the brand's use of plastic bottles and the immense waste footprint this created.